navjack/is-it-retro-questionmark/README.md

 this is a thing that does stuff.

-the stuff i want it to do when i finish it is to:
+the stuff i want it to do when i finish it is:

 find a game's year of release and subtract that by the current year